dubo-dubon-duponey/docker-samba/README.md

 ### Configuration

-An extra environment variable (`AVAHI_NAME`) allows you to specify a different name for the avahi workstation.
-If left unspecified, it will fallback to the value of `NAME`.

-You may specify as many users/passwords as you want (space separated).

-Home directories are accessible only by the corresponding user.

-`share` is accessible by all users.

-`timemachine` is accessible by all users as well (hint: backups SHOULD then be encrypted by their respective owners).

-Guest access does not work currently, and is disabled.
+The following extra environment variables lets you further configure the image behavior:

+* MDNS_ENABLED lets you control whether Samba will announce itself over mDNS
+* MDNS_HOST controls the host part under which the service is being announced (eg: $MDNS_HOST.local)
+* MDNS_NAME controls the fancy name
+* USERS is a space separated list of users
+* PASSWORDS is a space separated list of passwords

+The image runs read-only, but the following volumes are mounted rw:
+* /etc this is necessary to allow for on-the-fly user creation
+* /media/home where users homes are located
+* /media/share where the common share is located
+* /media/timemachine where the timemachine backups are located
+* /data where Samba will keep its system data
+* /tmp where Samba will keep its transient data

+Samba is started with -c /config/samba/main.conf

+You may evidently mount this file to further control samba configuration and behavior.

 ### Advanced configuration

-Would you need to, you may optionally pass along:

- * `--volume [host_path]/afp.conf:/etc/afp.conf`
- * `--volume [host_path]/avahi-daemon.conf:/etc/avahi/avahi-daemon.conf`

-Also, any additional arguments when running the image will get fed to the `netatalk` binary.
+Any additional arguments when running the image will get fed to the `samba` binary.

 ## Moar?